2023 Badminton Asia Mixed Team Championships

-The 2023 Badminton Asia Mixed Team Championships were the third edition of the Badminton Asia Mixed Team Championships which was held at the Dubai Exhibition Centre in United Arab Emirates from 14 to 19 February 2023.
+The 2023 Badminton Asia Mixed Team Championships was the third edition of the Badminton Asia Mixed Team Championships, held at the Dubai Exhibition Centre in Dubai, United Arab Emirates from 14 to 19 February 2023.
 It was organised by Badminton Asia and United Arab Emirates Badminton Federation.
-The event was also known as the Badminton Asia Mixed Team Championships 2023.

 Medalists

-Tournaments
+Tournament

-The 2023 Badminton Asia Mixed Team Championships (also known as the Tong Yun Kai Cup 2023) are the third edition of the Badminton Asia Mixed Team Championships, a continental badminton tournament to crown the best mixed national badminton teams in Asia.
+The 2023 Badminton Asia Mixed Team Championships (also known as the Tong Yun Kai Cup 2023) was the third edition of the Badminton Asia Mixed Team Championships, a continental badminton tournament to crown the best mixed national badminton teams in Asia.
 The tournament was held with 17 teams at the Dubai Exhibition Centre in Dubai, United Arab Emirates, from 14 to 19 February 2023.
 Team China is the defending champion.

 Venue

-The tournament will be held at Dubai Exhibition Centre in Dubai, United Arab Emirates.
+The tournament was held at the Dubai Exhibition Centre in Dubai, United Arab Emirates.